TheMaster1127/MakeAnewProjectFast/README.md

 ## How It Works

 When you run the script, you can name the new project and press the button.
 You can also name an existing folder in the directory of GitHub projects on your computer, and that folder will be uploaded as a project.
-Additionally, it will add the README file and the license"
+Additionally, it will add the README file and the license